PatrykKukula/pv-calculator/README.md

 Application is validated in multiple places through backend services and UI components like notification or error messages.
 Server won't let invalid data to be put into database.

-Services will validate data, throw existing or custom expection, and display notification for user in browser.
+Services will validate data, throw existing or custom expection, and display notification to user in browser.
 Custom exception have two different messages - one to be displayed for user, and one to be displayed in logs.

-In top of that applicataion user **Bean Validation** to display proper information under the data forms before hitting save button.
+In top of that applicataion uses **Bean Validation** to display proper information under the data forms before hitting save button.
 Notification will be shown if user persists to save invalid data.
 Most of the validation has custom rules on the created installation parameters.

 ## Bean level validation